The-Extra-Project/Extra_surface_repo/README.md

 In this section, some technical information about LAS LiDAR point cloud processing is added.

 ## Parameters setting / General information
-The actuel parameters are set for the LiDARHD dataset.
+The current parameters are set for the LiDAR HD dataset.
-Because of the approximate line of sight estimation (bad estimation on the building), the algorithm confidence is drastically decrese in order to be able to reconstructe building (otherwise many surfaces where the normal is horizontal are badly oriented).
+Because of the approximate line of sight estimation (poor estimation on buildings with surfaces where the normal is horizontal), the algorithm confidence is drastically decrese.
 Some high building may not be correctly reconstructed in the actual version

 ## LAZ preprocessing